tleyden/eyepi/README.md

 $ docker run -it --device=/dev/video0:/dev/video0 eyepi eyepi.py --s3bucket eyepi
 ```

-At this point you should see an error: `botocore.exceptions.NoCredentialsError: Unable to locate credentials` since you aren't passing in the AWS creds.
+At this point you should see an error: `botocore.exceptions.NoCredentialsError: Unable to locate credentials` since you aren't passing in the AWS creds yet.
+That's covered in a later step.

 ### Setup AWS Cloud